KxSystems/docs/docs/ml/toolkit/utilities/utils.md

 ## `.ml.util.lexiencode`

-_Categorical labels of features based on their lexigraphical order_
+_Label symbol columns based on lexigraphical order_

 Syntax:`.ml.util.lexiencode[t]`

 Where

--  `t` is a table containing at least one column with letters
+-  `t` is a simple table

 returns table with lexigraphical order of letters column.